 Tammy brought Lorenzo to Children’s Hospital of Philadelphia (CHOP) for a second opinion about his allergic asthma.
-They met Sigrid P. DaVeiga, MD, Co-director of the Pulmonology Allergy Problematic Asthma (PAPA) Clinic, and an attending physician with the Allergic Asthma Program, Allergy Program, and Food Allergy Center.
+They met Sigrid P. DaVeiga, MD, Co-director of the Pulmonology Allergy Personalized Asthma (PAPA) Clinic, and an attending physician with the Allergic Asthma Program, Allergy Program, and Food Allergy Center.

 CHOP’s Allergic Asthma Program was designed to provide the most advanced forms of treatment for allergic asthma, including newly developed biologic therapies.
 One such injectable medication targets the body's immune system response to allergens, reducing inflammation in the lungs, and blocking receptors in the body that trigger an asthma attack.

 Lorenzo was born allergic to many foods including tree nuts, eggs, barley, wheat, shellfish and peanuts, making regular feedings nearly impossible for his parents and potentially deadly for him.
 His IgE-mediated food allergies produced an immediate reaction when he was exposed to the trigger foods, and he's gone into anaphylactic shock 11 times in his life.
 His diet is now restricted to meat, fruit and vegetables, and ingredients are painstakingly monitored to prevent an allergic attack.